mattbroekhuis/myretail/readme.md

 Now, you have two environments.
 Your "local" one you iterate on for testing.
 And your "build one" that results from your maven commands.
 Also, this allows you to run the integration tests by simply right clicking on them in Intellij

 ### Other notes
-instead of passing around ip addresses, I typically will update the local /etc/hosts to make aliases for the dependencies to the docker host. eg add an entry for hostname cassandra -> 192.168.99.100 . was considering doing this as part of the instructions, but oddly enough i've found a lot of companies lock out admin rights to their employees
+Instead of passing around ip addresses, I typically will update the local /etc/hosts to make aliases for the dependencies to the docker host. eg add an entry for hostname cassandra -> 192.168.99.100 . was considering doing this as part of the instructions, but oddly enough I've found a lot of companies lock out admin rights to their employees, so didn't want to count on it